canonical/snapd/docs/rest.md

 * Description: Issue an action to the interface system
 * Access: authenticated
-* Operation: sync
+* Operation: async
-* Return: nothing
+* Return: background operation or standard error

 Available actions are: